-During the next three years, as I listened to more self-development tapes, read more books, and observed other successful people, my list grew longer.
+My list grew longer during the next three years as I listened to more self-development tapes, read more sales books, and observed other successful salespeople.
 I was constantly thinking about and looking for the Little Things that would improve my personal brand and help me stand out from my competitors.

 One way was to become humble and vulnerable.
 I learned a lot from my mistakes.
 When a home-seller selected a competitor over me, I thanked the home-seller for giving me the opportunity to present my services and requested feedback and constructive criticism.

 Not only did I focus on the Little Things that mattered, but I also began to master the Little Things by striving for excellence.
 As I mastered each Little Thing, my value to the market grew exponentially and so did my income.